Controversial Line Call and New Champions Mark Dramatic French Open Developments

 Key Facts

-- Naomi Osaka and Taylor Townsend organized a dinner for Black players before the French Open, which drew social media attention.
+- Naomi Osaka and Taylor Townsend organized a dinner for Black players before the French Open, drawing attention on social media.

-- With Iga Swiatek's early exit, both men's and women's singles draws will produce new French Open champions.
+- With Iga Swiatek's early exit, new men's and women's French Open champions will be crowned.

 - Alexander Zverev advanced to the quarter-finals with a straight-sets win over Jesper de Jong.